jeremyrea/slimpress/README.md

 slimpress
 =========

 slimpress is a minimal theme for the [Octopress](http://octopress.org/) blogging platform.
-It is heavily based off of [tcnksm/mnmlpress](https://github.com/tcnksm/mnmlpress) with inspiration from [macjasp/cleanpress](https://github.com/macjasp/cleanpress).
+It is heavily based off of [tcnksm/mnmlpress](https://github.com/tcnksm/mnmlpress) with inspiration from [tlvince/leanpress](https://github.com/tlvince/leanpress) for the navigation bar.

 Check out the theme in action [here](http://staticbrace.com).